Board of Stewards

 Roger brings a lot of experience with him.
 He joined CoH in 2000 and has served once before on the board.
 In the past Roger served on the Pastoral Search Committee, Usher Team, Nominations Committee, Committee on Ministries and was a circle leader.
 Currently, he is a member of the Lay Ministers of Worship and the Development Committee.

 Jon is a practicing attorney and has served as a leader in many civic organizations.
 He became a member of our church in 2007 and has been active in the Usher ministry.
-Jon was elected to the Board of Stewards for his first term in 2013 and currently serves as the Board’s Chairperson.
+Jon was elected to the Board of Stewards for his first term in 2013 and served as chairperson.

 15-20 Years of Mortgage Servicing/Real Estate